sureshsarda/sureshsarda.github.io/_posts/2019-09-28-creating-your-first-docker-image.md

 # First Docker Container
-> Part 1 of a multi part essay on configuring Docker in production
+> Part 1 of a multi-part essay on configuring Docker in production.

+> This article assumes you have Docker installed.
+You can find instructions to install Docker [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 Docker works on basis of configurations.
 It's a declarative way of telling Docker how to build images.

-A typical workflow starts with a base image, works on top of it, saves it either for future use or reuse as a base image of something else.
+A typical workflow starts with a base image, works on top of it, saves it either for future use or gets reused as a base image of something else.

 ## Creating Your First Image